 - Transport and insurance costs

-- Travel costs (economy class only, no accommodation expenses)
+- Travel costs (return ticket, economy class, no accommodation expenses)

-The Division of Design & Interactive Media is unable to consider funding requests for
+The Design & Interactive Media division is unable to consider funding requests for

-- Individual exhibitions or exhibitions of private collections or by galleries
+- Solo exhibitions or exhibitions of private collections or by galleries

 - Knowledge exchange and exhibitions at schools and universities